vejmelkam/raws_ingest/README.md

 Erlang application that ingests RAWS observations for given variables from the MesoWest website.

 ## Variables
-Currently the following variables are supported (the ingest software transforms them into the units given below.
+Currently the following variables are supported (the ingest software transforms them into the units given below):

 MesoWest Var | raws\_ingest id | description               | units
 -------------|-----------------|---------------------------|------